NickParonis/Node-WebApp/README.md

-# Base of Website application
+# Backend base for web application.
-- Project is created with MVC architecture
+- NodeJS stack.
+Express framework for http and routing.
+EJS for the Views and Partial Views
-- Build with node.
-Using express framework for http and routing and EJS for the Views and Partial Views
+- Model View Controller architecture

 ### Software prerequisites